-You may have to report the IRS early distribution penalty tax and/ or exemption from this penalty by filing a completed Form 5329 with the IRS along with your payment.
+You may have to report the 10% IRS early distribution penalty tax and/or exemption from this penalty by filing a completed Form 5329 with the IRS along with your payment.

-g.
-Rollovers.
+- h.
+Qualified Charitable Distributions.
+If you are age 701⁄2 or older, you may take tax-free distributions of up to \$100,000 per year if these distributions are paid directly from your IRA to certain charitable organizations.
+Special tax rules may apply.
+For further detailed information you may wish to obtain IRS Publication 590- B, Distributions from Individual Retirement Arrangements (IRAs), from the IRS. - i.
+Rollover Contributions.
 Generally, a rollover is a movement of cash or assets from one retirement plan to another.
 If you are required to take minimum distributions because you are age 72 or older, you may not roll over any required minimum distributions.
 Both the distribution and the rollover contribution are reportable when you file your income taxes.
 You must irrevocably elect to treat such contributions as rollovers.

-IRA-to-IRA Rollover.
-You may withdraw, tax free, all or a portion of your SIMPLE IRA if you contribute the amount withdrawn within 60 days from the date you receive the distribution into the same or another SIMPLE IRA (or a Traditional IRA) as a rollover.
-To complete a rollover of a SIMPLE IRA distribution to your Traditional IRA, at least two years must have elapsed from the date on which you first participated in any SIMPLE IRA Plan maintained by the employer, and you must contribute the distribution within 60 days from the date you receive it.
+IRA-to-IRA Rollover: You may withdraw, tax free, all or a portion of your Traditional IRA if you contribute the amount withdrawn within 60 days from the date you receive the distribution into the same or another Traditional IRA as a rollover.
+To complete a rollover of a SIMPLE IRA distribution to your Traditional IRA, at least two years must have elapsed from the date on which you first participated in any SIMPLE IRA plan maintained by the employer, and you must contribute the distribution within 60 days from the date you receive it.
 Only one IRA distribution within any 12-month period may be rolled over in an IRA-to-IRA 60 day rollover transaction.
-The 12-month waiting period begins on the date you receive an IRA distribution that you subsequently roll over, not the date you complete the rollover transaction.
+The 12-month waiting period begins on the date you receive an IRA distribution that you subsequently roll over, not on the date you complete the rollover transaction.
+If you roll over the entire amount of an IRA distribution (including any amount withheld for federal, state, or other income taxes that you did not receive), you do not have to report the distribution as taxable income.
+Any amount not properly rolled over within the 60-day period will generally be taxable in the year distributed (except for any amount that represents basis) and may be, if you are under age 591⁄2, subject to the premature distribution penalty tax.